Lymphoma is cancer that starts in the lymphocytes, a type of white blood cell of the immune system.

 One type of T-cell lymphoma is cutaneous T-cell lymphoma (CTCL).
 CTCL mainly affects the skin, but can also involve lymph nodes, blood, and internal organs.

-The two main types are of CTCL are:
+Two main types are of CTCL

 - Mycosis fungoides.
 This causes a variety of lesions that can easily be mistaken for other skin conditions, such as dermatitis, eczema, or psoriasis.